 Medical Spanish Opportunities

-A renewable $2,000 stipend is available to three students who are interested in pursuing the Latino Health Track (LHT).
+A renewable $4,000 stipend (up to $8,000) is available to three students who are interested in pursuing the Latino Health Track (LHT).
 If accepted into the LHT, students must:

 - Take the offered medical Spanish courses in the PA schedule,